RafaPolit/moode-spotify-connect-web/README.md

 ** Disclamer ** This is in early alpha.
 Known issues:
 - This DOES NOT stop the MPD or Airplay session that may be playing.
 You need to stop them manually
-- This DOES NOT allow any funcionality through play or next buttons
+- This DOES NOT allow any funcionality through play or next buttons (now hidden from the main view, still some mobile devices may show them)
-- This DOES NOT take over from Spotify if you click on a playlist track from within Moode.
+- This DOES NOT allow MPD to take over from Spotify if you click on a playlist track from within Moode if Spotify is playing music.
 As a matter of fact, that will break the spotify access to the ALSA card and you would need to re-connect to the Spotify Connect client
-- This has issues when, after stopping Spotify, you try to play the SAME song that was playing before on Moode MPD.
-This would be easily solvable if the JS, instead of a standalone, would be inserted inside the **playerlib.js** file.
-The issue is that I wanted to keep this as separated as possible to avoid instructions of where to store things.
-If you are feeling brave, put it in, it will work better.
 - Small issue: I am pointing to a fixed server for the ablum covers, which may return as slightly different version of the cover than the one shown in spotify.
 I may end up using Spotify API, but that requires asking for a token, etc., so that will need to come in later.

 Please note that this is at EXTREME ALPHA stages.
 I'm mostly documenting this for myself, so use with caution.